isotopic/isotopic-installer/README.md

 $ ./install.sh
 ```

-When done, all installation files are removed (install.sh, .git, README.md) and pwd is changed to the theme location (.../wordpress/wp-content/themes/isotopic).
+After done, all installation files are removed (install.sh, .git, README.md) and pwd is changed to the theme location (.../wordpress/wp-content/themes/isotopic).
 From there, any changes must be commited normally.
 Some of the tasks requires gulp, like spritesheet generation or deploy with rsync.

 ```sh
 $ sudo npm install